Jaredk3nt/roldnd/World/races.md

 ##### Culture

 In Bakeh culture they believe in a god-creature that created them and the islands.
-The gods name is Tourea Bah, they say he flys eternally on the winds with massive bird wings creating new islands.
+The gods name is Tourea Bah, they say he flies eternally on the winds with massive bird wings creating new islands.
 This has led to a belief that explorers are great heroes as they are the ones who are called upon by Tourea Bah to complete the "quest" of discovering all of his islands.
 Every island bears the name of the hero who originally discovered it.
 As space travel became avaliable to the Bakeh they took it as the next challenge to discover all of the worlds Tourea Bah had created, so many wander the systems to lay claim to new moons and worlds at the furthest reaches of *the sphere* and beyond.

+They have very strong familial ties and connection to their individual tribes.
+Bakeh are very often adorned with sprawling geometric tattoos of the symbols and colors associated with their tribe.
+As a Bakeh enters adulthood they go through a tribe wide ceremony where they are given their first tattoos after going through trials to show proof of their flight, this can range anywhere from ages 15 - 25 depending on their proficiency in flight.

+Due to the lack of the very specific conditions for daily flight for the Bakeh many will return to Toureas to mate and have children, so they can raise their young to fly.
+Those who don't return will very often make homes on high mountains to attempt to emulate the ability to glide daily.

 ##### Relations
 ##### Physical Traits

-The Bakeh are a medium sized species, standing about 4.5 - 5 ft tall.
+The Bakeh are a medium sized species, standing about 5.5 ft tall.
 Their defining characteristic is their second set of smaller arms that protrude from the back of their sides, that connect to thin skin membranes on both the main arms and hips.
-The second arms have no hands but have 3 joints, a shoulder like cup, and two elbow like joints down them, however each elbow joint on a Bakeh can overextend to 180 degrees to allow for maximum control in gliding.
+The second arms have no hands but have 3 joints, a shoulder like cup, and two elbow like joints down them, however each elbow joint on a Bakeh's secondary arms can overextend to 180 degrees to allow for maximum control in gliding.
 They also have a similar membrane between their legs, but it is smaller allowing them for normal movement on the ground as well.
-The membrane on their body is also covered in tiny fibrous membranes that make them quite silent while moving.
+The membrane on their "wings" is also covered in tiny fibrous membranes that make them quite quiet while gliding.
+Their arms are also much longer than a humans and due to this, Bakeh rest in a perching position, crouching with their hands by their feet.

 Their facial features are very flat, their olfactory organs are quite small and consist of small openings in the roof of their mouths with skin flaps covering them that can be opened.
 Their eyes are the largest feature on their face.
 Their eyes have two sets of eye lids, one clear that cleans and covers their eyes while they fly, and pupils that can expand and contract massive amounts.
 Bakeh's mouths are also quite large, extending far back to allow them to open quite wide, but they have no lips only microscopic hair like membranes that come together to completely seal their mouths.